thepooyan/private-room/notes/0 note.md

 - sign msgs
 - where to hold private / public keys (***most important*** easy to install for the end user)
 - conversation req
-- if someone messages you, they should show up in conversation requests
 - delete account
 - delete msgs